samuelahmed/GoHouseCall/README.md

 - MySQL db hosted by planetscale
 - Node.js with TRPC for internal APIs
 - Live messaging with Pusher websockets
-- Login with Google OAuth or credentials with bcrypt hashing
+- Login with Google OAuth or credentials hashed with bcrypt lib

 ## Features
 App